dyrkabes/Carpool/README.md

 "Would be nice to have"
  - Implement a server which sends the data which is local now.
  - Add some random car images.
 Without images it's a bit boring.
-And I already have the placholders!
+And I already have the placeholders!

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details